-Luteinizing hormone (LH), follicle-stimulating hormone (FSH), thyroid-stimulating hormone (TSH), and prolactin.
-These are all hormones produced by the pituitary gland.
+Blood tests for other hormones.
+These include tests to check levels of luteinizing hormone (LH), follicle-stimulating hormone (FSH), thyroid-stimulating hormone (TSH), and prolactin.
+These are all hormones made by the pituitary gland.

 Sperm analysis.
 This test counts the number of live sperm in the liquid that a man ejaculates.
 This test is often used to look for an infertility problem.

 Testicular biopsy.
 This is a tissue sample from the testes.

 MRI of the pituitary gland.
 This is an imaging test to look for growths on the gland.

 Women may have other blood tests to check:

 Androstenedione, total testosterone, and dehydroepiandrosterone sulfate (DHEA-S).
 These are other types of androgen hormones.